Reconciliation in Australia

-Reconciliation in Australia is a process which officially began in 1991, focused on the improvement of race relations between the Aboriginal and Torres Strait Islander peoples of Australia and the rest of the population.
+Reconciliation in Australia is a process which officially began in 1991, focused on the improvement of relations between the Aboriginal and Torres Strait Islander peoples of Australia and the rest of the population.
 The Council for Aboriginal Reconciliation (CAR), created by the government for a term of ten years, laid the foundations for the process, and created the peak body for implementation of reconciliation as a government policy, Reconciliation Australia, in 2001.

 Background

+Guugu Yimithirr and James Cook

+The first act of reconciliation between Indigenous Australians and non-Indigenous people followed Lieutenant James Cook's 1770 landing at the site of modern Cooktown.
+Cook and his crew had developed a friendly relationship with the local people, recording more than 130 words of their language.
+However, after the crew refused to share 12 green turtles which they had caught, thus violating local customs, the locals became angry.
+A Guugu Yimithirr elder stepped in, presenting Cook with a broken-tipped spear as a peace offering, thus preventing an escalation which could have ended in bloodshed.
+The event has been re-enacted every year since 1959 with the support and participation of many of the local Guugu Yimithirr people.